cyberbotics/webots-doc/reference/joystick.md

 **Description**

-The `wb_joystick_set_constant_force()` function use force the joystick force feedback to add a constant force on an axis.
+The `wb_joystick_set_constant_force()` function uses the joystick force feedback to add a constant force on an axis.
 The joystick must support force feedback and the unit of `level` is hardware specific.

-The `wb_joystick_set_constant_force_duration()` function set for how long (in seconds) a force added with the `wb_joystick_set_constant_force()` function should be applied.
+The `wb_joystick_set_constant_force_duration()` function sets for how long (in seconds) a force added with the `wb_joystick_set_constant_force()` function should be applied.
 After this duration if no other call to `wb_joystick_set_constant_force()` was done, the constant force is stopped.
 This is particularly useful in case the simulation is paused to make sure the force stops too.
 By default the duration is 1 second.

 The `wb_joystick_set_auto_centering_gain()` function sets the auto-centering gain of the force feedback.
 Auto-centering is an effect that tend to align the axis with the zero position.
 The joystick must support force feedback and the unit of `gain` is hardware specific.